 Now it’s time to put all that information in a single document, where it’s easy to reference.
 A Gantt chart, timeline, or Kanban board is a great way to format this information.
 Here are the things you’ll want to include:

-1 Customer lifecycle timeline 2 Customer success actions to be taken at each step of the timeline 3 Employees assigned to each action 4 Brief overview of expected actions 5 Related analytics
+1 Customer journey map 2 Customer success actions to be taken at each step of the timeline 3 Employees assigned to each action 4 Brief overview of expected actions 5 Related analytics

 This last piece will take some time to get right, as you’ll need to figure out the best way to measure the success of your customer success program.
 (You may want to use the system you use in point six below to figure this out.)